kennedys8/kennedys8.github.io/index.md

-M# Welcome to my Homepage!
+# Welcome to My Homepage!

 The purpose of this page is for class and for me to learn how to use GitHub.